ENERGIZED: Investment Insights on Energy Transformation

 Getting exposed to wind

-If this long-term growth thesis is more or less correct, what might be the best way to play it?
+If this long-term growth thesis turns out more or less correct, what might be the best way to play it?
 Key listed players come in two main categories:

-1. Big developers such as Ørsted, RWE, Iberdrola, China Longyuan, NextEra, Brookfield Renewable Partners and EDP Renovaveis - some being more “pure-play” wind while others are more diversified renewables utilities
+Big developers such as Ørsted, RWE, Iberdrola, China Longyuan, NextEra, Brookfield Renewable Partners and EDP Renovaveis - some being more “pure-play” wind vs others being more diversified renewables utilities

 In simple terms, developers carry the risks and rewards of project delivery.
 To finance and build new projects, especially larger ones, they typically need government-backed long-term fixed-price arrangements like CfDs or power purchase agreements (PPAs) with large, creditworthy companies.
 OEMs compete to supply them while seeking to protect profit margins.
 Their business tends to be more cyclical in nature.

 Chinese OEMs have come to dominate solar, battery and increasingly electric vehicle supply chains.
-Robust growth in their domestic market has enabled them to build unrivalled scale and cost efficiency.
+Strong domestic market growth has enabled them to build unrivalled scale and cost efficiency.
 That in turn puts them in pole position to lead the rollout across emerging markets where most future demand growth will come.
 As China dominates wind capacity expansion, this may well happen in the wind sector, if in fact it hasn’t already.
-They also enjoy the backing of Chinese financial institutions to offer compelling commercial propositions.
-That said, Chinese OEMs also face their own fierce internal competition, as seen in solar and EVs.
+Chinese OEMs also enjoy the backing of Chinese financial institutions to offer compelling commercial propositions.
+At the same time, domestic competition can be fierce, as seen in solar and EVs.

-European OEMs, meanwhile, are more focused on ensuring solid margins ahead of growth for growth’s sake.
+European OEMs, meanwhile, will be more focused on protecting margins ahead of growth for growth’s sake.
 Instead of competing on cost, they seek differentiation as full-service providers, offering not just equipment but optimised systems, software and services for wind and hybrid wind-battery projects.
 No doubt AI will have a role to play here, in terms of predictive maintenance and maximising utilisation.

 Comparative market performance